anamariacioban/Lung-Cancer-Ultrasound-Diagnosis/notebooks/README.md

 - model training and evaluation (Logistic Regression)

 Each notebook corresponds to a specific stage of the system pipeline described in the main README file.
+Note: Some inline comments inside the notebooks are written in Romanian, as the project was originally developed in Romanian.